On gap rigidity problems for compact Hermitian symmetric spaces: Introduction

 In this article, we are going to prove that the gap rigidity holds for $(M,X,i)$ where $M$ is an irreducible compact Hermitian symmetric space of tube type and $X$ is a diagonal curve in a maximal polysphere, giving a dual analogy for Theorem 1 in \cite{MR1918134}.
-We have \begin{theorem} Let $M$ be an irreducible compact Hermitian symmetric space of tube type with $rank(M)\geq 2$ and $C\subset M$ is a compact curve with generic tangent vectors at every point, i.e. $C$ is tangent to some standard models of diagonal curves in maximal polyspheres at every point, then $C$ itself must be a standard model. \end{theorem} The theorem is not true in general when $M$ is a non-tube type irreducible compact Hermitian symmetric space.
-For instance, for the Grassmannian $G(2,3)$ (denoting all 2-planes in a 5-dimensional complex vector space), there is a standard embedding from $\mathbb{P}^1\times \mathbb{P}^2$ to $G(2,3)$, we take the graph of the Veronese embedding from $\mathbb{P}^1$ to $\mathbb{P}^2$, then this gives a compact curve with generic (rank two) tangent vectors which is not a standard model of the diagonal curve.
-Motivated by the proof for curves, we consider a weaker gap rigidity problem for higher dimensional submanifold satisfying the so-called $(H_2)$-condition (stronger than total geodesy), we obtain \begin{mainthm} Suppose that $M=M_1\times \cdots \times M_k$ is a (possibly reducible) compact Hermitian symmetric space other than a projective space where $M_i=G_i/P_i(1\leq i\leq k)$ are all irreducible. $X\subset M$ is a totally geodesic equivariant $(H_2)$-subspace with respect to some choice of K\"ahler-Einstein metric on $M$, where $\dim(M)=n,\dim(X)=m$.
-And there is a $P$-invariant hypersurface $\mathcal{Z}_o$ in $Gr(m,T_o(M))$ such that $P.[T_o(X)]\subset \mathcal{O}_o:=Gr(m,T_o(M))-\mathcal{Z}_o$ where $P=P_1\times \cdots \times P_k$, if $S\subset M$ is a compact complex submanifold and by some lifting $[T_x(S)] \in P.[T_o(X)]$ at every $x\in S$, and moreover $S$ is tangent to some standard models of $X$ to the second order at every point, then $S$ itself is a standard model.
+We have \begin{theorem} Let $M$ be an irreducible compact Hermitian symmetric space of tube type with $rank(M)\geq 2$ and $C\subset M$ is a compact curve with generic tangent vectors at every point, i.e. at every point $x\in C$ there are standard models of diagonal curves in maximal polyspheres tangent to $C$ at $x$, then $C$ itself must be a standard model. \end{theorem} The theorem is not true in general when $M$ is a non-tube type irreducible compact Hermitian symmetric space.
+For instance, for the Grassmannian $G(2,3)$ (denoting all 2-planes in a 5-dimensional complex vector space), there is a standard embedding from $\mathbb{P}^1\times \mathbb{P}^2$ to $G(2,3)$.
+We take the graph of the Veronese embedding from $\mathbb{P}^1$ to $\mathbb{P}^2$, then this gives a compact curve with generic (rank two) tangent vectors which is not a standard model of the diagonal curve.